 Anime Industry Growth, but Lack of Studio Profits

-How is that the anime industry posted a record 2 trillion yen revenue line, but anime studios are struggling to pay their artists?
+How is it that the anime industry posted a record 2 trillion yen revenue line, but anime studios are struggling to pay their artists?
 It’s because the actual anime itself isn’t profitable.

-The three lowest revenue streams are Japanese home video, Japanese digital distribution, and anime related music sales.
+The three lowest revenue streams are Japanese home video, Japanese digital distribution, and anime-related music sales.